 - The opening of Nexus' Return from Flatliner features a Heartbeat Soundtrack followed by this.

-- Xorcist's "Crack" opens with a flatlining EKG; by the dialogue, a drug user apparently is having a Near-Death Experience after doing it the first time.
+- Xorcist's "Crack" opens with a flatlining EKG; by the dialogue (sampled from a 1980's anti-drug ad), a drug user apparently is having a Near-Death Experience after doing it the first time.
 "I didn't do that much stuff, it's only the first time!
 Oh God please, I wanna go back!
 "Oh please God, I wanna live!"

 - The long, sustained G note during the song "My Iron Lung" by Radiohead sounds like a (take wild guess) a flat EKG.
 Considering the sardonic tone of the song, it's open to interpretation whether it means a person has died, or Radiohead is comparing their success as "dead"

 - Experiment Four, Mr. 76ix's latest album, ends with this, and the last track is appropriately titled "Mors Janua Vitae".